Seatis/my-teaching-materials/workshop/expressions-and-control-flow/cs.md

             if (b < 10)
             {
+                // this block will NOT run
                 Console.WriteLine("Yaaay!
-The value of the \"b\" variable is lower than 10"); // This block will NOT run }
+The value of the \"b\" variable is lower than 10");
+            }
             else
             {
+                // this block will run
                 Console.WriteLine("Yaaay!
-The value of the \"b\" variable is higher than 10"); // This block will run }
+The value of the \"b\" variable is higher than 10");
+            }